Dancing with the Stars (American TV series) season 21: Week 5: Switch-Up Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Maksim Chmerkovskiy, Bruno Tonioli.

 The couples performed one unlearned dance with a different partner selected by the general public.
-The Argentine tango was introduced.
 Couples are listed in the order they performed.
 Due to the nature of the week, no elimination took place at the end of the night.

 Week 6: Famous Dances Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Olivia Newton-John, Bruno Tonioli.

 The couples performed one unlearned dance that paid tribute to iconic dance performances from films and music videos.
 Leah Remini filled in for Erin Andrews.

 Week 7: Halloween Night

 Couples performed one unlearned dance and a team dance to Halloween-themed songs.
 Couples are listed in the order they performed.

-Leah Remini once again filled in for Erin Andrews.
+Leah Remini again filled in for Erin Andrews.